KawasakiNinjaa/final/readme.md

 # RUN!
 (Web version)

-*Run!* is an app to inform users about fare inspections in the Berlin-Brandenburg transportation network area.
+*Run!* is a simple app to inform users about fare inspections in the Berlin-Brandenburg transportation network area.

 (This app is under construction and there are more features, improvements, and a mobile version coming)